-Trustees would normally publish here the government data in respect of exams for the year ended 31 August 2020.
-However, in light of the Covid-19 pandemic, the Government cancelled all exams due to take place in schools and colleges in England during the summer of 2020.
-It also announced that it would not publish any school or college level educational performance data based on tests, assessments or exams for 2020 and that it would not hold schools and colleges to account on the basis of exams and assessment data from summer 2020, nor would that data be used by others, such as Ofsted and local authorities, to hold schools and colleges to account.
+Trustees would normally publish here the government data in respect of exams for the year ended 31 August 2021.
+However, in light of the Covid-19 pandemic, the Government cancelled all exams due to take place in schools and colleges in England during the summer of 2021.
+These were replaced by teacher assessments with robust and vigorous moderation by exam boards.
+The Government also announced that it would not publish any school or college level educational performance data based on tests, assessments or exams for 2021 and that it would not hold schools and colleges to account on the basis of exams and assessment data from summer 2021, nor would that data be used by others, such as Ofsted and local authorities, to hold schools and colleges to account.

+The performance tables were paused in 2019 and these are the exam results that can be seen on the gov.uk website.
 The school continues to monitor closely its own internal data, assisted by external organisations, and has a robust school improvement and recovery plan, which sets out what it wants to achieve, and by when.